 “Preston Petty was a genius on a motorcycle.
 More importantly, he was a genius off one.
 He is a unique and honest individual.
 I once asked Preston why he always wore blue mechanic’s coveralls everywhere he went.
 I thought he was going to say that it was a fashion choice.
 Instead he said it allowed him to walk through airports without security asking him what he was doing (that was obviously in a pre-9/11 world).
 This photo of Preston and I is at the Superbowl of Motocross in 1983.
 We were hamming it up for the camera.
 Amazingly, when I saw Preston at the 2016 Glen Helen 250/450 National 33 years later, he did the exact same thing.
 Priceless.”

 CHUCK “FEETS” MINERT

-This is a photo of Feets Minert today at Glen Helen Raceway.
-Amazingly, you can still see him racing weekly at Glen Helen today…only now he is 81 years old.
-Yes, those are jeans.
+This is a photo of Feets Minert at Glen Helen Raceway at 81 years old.

+“Sadly, you can’t see Feets racing at Glen Helen anymore, he retired at 83, but over his 67-year racing career thousands of people got to see him race.
 When I was wet behind the ears, Feets Minert was a factory BSA rider.
-When I was still in elementary school he was winning the biggest races in America (including the Catalina Grand Prix).
+When I was still in elementary school he was winning the biggest races in America (including the 1956 Catalina Grand Prix).
 When he was in his 40s he was still racing the Pro class at Saddleback.
 When I finally beat him I was as proud as punch (it didn’t matter to me that he was over 50 at the time).
-In the ensuing years he taught me how to fly aerobatic airplanes and to never try to pass him on the outside.
+In the ensuing years he taught me two things—how to fly aerobatic airplanes and to never try to pass him on the outside.”